bjdixon/javascript-style-guide/README.md

 ## Variables

+Rules for naming and how to declare variables

 * Use lowerCamelCase for variables, attributes and function names
 * Use UpperCamelCase for constructor functions
 * Use UPPERCASE for constants